glucksfall/pleione/docs/index.rst

 favorite stochastic simulator to Pleione (https://github.com/glucksfall/pleione/issues).

-Pleione implements a Genetic Algorithm with elitism, on the contrary of BioNetFit (`BioNetFit`_) that implements a parents selection within an distribution probability that is inverse to the rank.
-Nonetheless, pleione's methods to parameterize Rule-Based Models include both, elitism and inverse methods.
+Pleione implements a Genetic Algorithm with elitism, on the contrary to BioNetFit (`BioNetFit`_) that implements a parents selection within a distribution probability that is inverse to the rank.
+Nonetheless, Pleione's methods to parameterize Rule-Based Models include both, a uniform or inverse to the rank probability to select models from within an elite or all models.

 The plan to add methods into Pleione includes a sensitivity analysis and a parameterization employing a Particle Swarm Optimization protocol.
 You